JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 #### Plurals

-When your UI displays quantities of something, you might want to support grammatical agreement for different numbers of the same thing (one _book_, many _books_, and so on) without creating programmatically unrelated strings.
+When your UI displays quantities of something, you might want to support grammatical agreement for different numbers of the same thing (one _book_, many _books_, and so on) without creating programmatically unrelated strings

 The concept and base implementation in Compose Multiplatform are the same as for quantity strings on Android.